mxsf23/swarm_test/README.md

 Notes:

 1. Read YaCloud docs for correct packer configuration
 2. Worker nodes still are deployed with external addresses (someday I'll fix it :)
+3. By default - user ```ansible``` is created.
+And app files are placed in its home folder.